jgpws/jgd-bizelite/readme.txt

 == Changelog ==

+= 1.6.4 November 15 2021 =
+Added separate color option for the Full Page Width, No Menu template.

 = 1.6.3 November 11 2021 =
 Bug fix: Display Site Title and Tagline function was displaying the title regardless if it was checked or unchecked.
 This has been fixed.